 During that administration, the focus left predatory lending and consumer issues and instead reduced various compliance issues for all institutions in the hopes of generating increased business.

-As of 2021, the Biden Administration appears poised to shift the CFPB back towards consumer protection.
+As of 2021, the Biden Administration is shifting the CFPB back towards consumer protection.
 This includes predatory lending, which may have an effect on subprime and near prime regulations in the near future.
+It also incorporates DEI (Diversity, Equity, and Inclusion) considerations, since this is often heavily woven into existing policies.

 How One Credit Union is Doing Auto Lending at any Credit Score